ykankaya/pvimport/README.md

 Specify the registered virtual machine name - **uuid** parameter after issuing the `xe vm-list` command:

 - `-i web01`

-In the next step, we specify the name of the directory created in the local resource where the virtual machine will be visible (for xen, the value of `-i|--id` is the most important).
-For consistency, the value of this parameter may be the same as above:

-- `-n web01`

 This parameter specifies the identifier under which the virtual machine will be visible from proxmox (it is recommended to create a virtual machine first).
 This parameter is also very important from the standpoint of the `--sync` option, which syncs prepared disks with existing ones (after creating vm from proxmox):